SamiraMHosseini/Thread-Management-and-Synchronization-with-Singletons-and-Proxies/README.md

 # Thread Management and Synchronization with Singletons and Proxy

+This code demonstrates thread management and synchronization using singleton patterns, proxy classes, and condition variables in C++.
+The key components are:

+CtrlSingleton class: A singleton class to manage a mutex and a condition variable for detecting a key press event in the controller thread.

+ThrdCounter class: A singleton class that manages a thread counter, mutexes, and a condition variable to track the number of active threads and provide synchronization among them.

+Proxy class: A simple RAII class that increments and decrements the thread counter managed by the ThrdCounter singleton when its instances are created and destroyed, respectively.

+A, B, C, and D classes: Derived from BannerBase, these classes each represent a separate thread with their own specific tasks.
+They create a Proxy object in their operator() method, which will manage the thread counter.

+Controller class: Derived from BannerBase, this class represents the controller thread.
+It waits for a key press event and then signals all other threads to terminate.
+It also waits for all threads to complete their execution.

+main function: The main function creates instances of the A, B, C, D, and Controller classes, and spawns separate threads for each of them.
+It also handles the key press event and waits for the controller thread to finish.

+# The key points of the code are:

+The use of singleton patterns (CtrlSingleton and ThrdCounter) to manage shared resources across multiple threads.
+The Proxy class to handle the RAII mechanism for incrementing and decrementing the thread counter.
+The use of condition variables to synchronize and communicate between threads.
+Properly detaching threads and using std::future and std::promise to ensure the main thread waits for the controller thread to finish.
+The code demonstrates a multi-threaded C++ program that performs various tasks concurrently and terminates them gracefully upon receiving a key press event.

 The Proxy class in the provided code serves as a simple RAII (Resource Acquisition Is Initialization) mechanism to increment and decrement the thread counter in the ThrdCounter singleton.